den4uk/jsonextra/README.md

 ## Usage

-Use as normal json library
+Use `json` as normal once imported

 ```
 >>> import jsonextra as json